EvHaus/doby-grid/README.md

 ---

 This project is no longer being supported or maintained.
-Documentation will be available at http://www.dobyjs.com/#grid until Sept, 2017.
-After that, the only place for documentation will be in https://github.com/EvNaverniouk/doby-website
+Documentation can we found inside https://github.com/EvNaverniouk/doby-website

 If you want to take over ownership of the project, don't hesitate to contact me.
 Otherwise, fork away!